TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 25/Job 25.3.md

 ---

-Is there any number of his armies?
-And upon whom doth not his light arise?
+Can his armies be counted?
+On whom does his light not arise?